kumuluz/kumuluzee-samples/kumuluzee-jwt-auth/README.md

-# KumuluzEE Config sample for built-in configuration sources
+# KumuluzEE JWT Auth sample

 > Build a REST service which utilizes a build-in configuration framework to access environmental variables and configuration files and pack it as a KumuluzEE microservice